-The 2019 Jaguar I-PACE is offered in the following submodels: .
-Available styles include SE 4dr Hatchback AWD (electric DD), HSE 4dr Hatchback AWD (electric DD), First Edition 4dr Hatchback AWD (electric DD), and S 4dr Hatchback AWD (electric DD).
+The 2019 Jaguar I-PACE is offered in the following submodels: I-PACE Hatchback.
+Available styles include HSE 4dr Hatchback AWD (electric DD), SE 4dr Hatchback AWD (electric DD), First Edition 4dr Hatchback AWD (electric DD), and S 4dr Hatchback AWD (electric DD).

 What do people think of the 2019 Jaguar I-PACE?

 Consumer ratings and reviews are also available for the 2019 Jaguar I-PACE and all its trim types.
-0 Edmunds consumer reviews allow users to sift through aggregated consumer reviews to understand what other drivers are saying about any vehicle in our database.
+Overall, Edmunds users rate the 2019 I-PACE 4.8 on a scale of 1 to 5 stars.
+Edmunds consumer reviews allow users to sift through aggregated consumer reviews to understand what other drivers are saying about any vehicle in our database.
 Detailed rating breakdowns (including performance, comfort, value, interior, exterior design, build quality, and reliability) are available as well to provide shoppers with a comprehensive understanding of why customers like the 2019 I-PACE.